Table of Contents

 Singh has documented several guidelines to consider when designing compartmentalized and non-compartmentalized batch (periodic feed) and continuous (daily feed) constructional details of biogas generation plants that are vertical or horizontal.
 In addition, Loll has recently dealt with scientific principles, the engineering of processes and forms of digestion reactors, and the economics of technology.

 Digestive reactors are built in brick, concrete, concrete, and steel.
 In Indonesia, where rural skills in brickmaking, bricklaying, plastering, and bamboo crafts are well established, clay bricks have successfully replaced concrete and cinder blocks.
 In areas where the cost is high, the “sausage” or bag digester seems to be ideal.
-The digester is constructed of 0.55mm width Hypalon laminated with neoprene and reinforced with nylon constructional details of biogas generation plant.
+The digester is constructed of 0.55mm width Hypalon laminated with neoprene and reinforced with nylon constructional details of a biogas generation plant.

 The bag is equipped with a PVC inlet and outlet.
 Although imported from the United States, the cost of the digester and gas tank (both combined in one bag) is only 10% of that of a steel-cement digester.
 Another advantage is that it can be mass-produced and easily shipped.
 In rural areas, the entire installation is completed in minutes.
-A hole in the floor accommodates the bag, which is filled with two-thirds of wastewater.
+A hole in the floor accommodates the bag, which is filled with two-thirds of the wastewater.
 The gas production completely inflates the bag, which is weighed and equipped with a compressor to increase the gas pressure.

 Environmental and operational considerations